ILIAS-eLearning/ILIAS/docs/INSTALL.md

 <a name="place-data-directory-outside-of-the-web-root"></a>
 ### Place data directory outside of the web root

-It is highly recommended to place your data directory outside of the web server docroot, as recommended by the ILIAS Installation Wizard.
+It is highly RECOMMENDED to place your data directory outside of the web server docroot, as pointed out by the ILIAS Installation Wizard.

 <a name="secure-installation-files"></a>
 ### Secure Installation Files

-The access to the ILIAS Installation Wizard (```/setup/setup.php```) should be restricted:
+The access to the ILIAS Installation Wizard (```/setup/setup.php```) MAY be restricted:

 ```
 <Location /setup>